Did the Propane Company That Filled the Tank Own It?

 Can We also Sue an Appliance Manufacturer or Heating and Air Conditioning Company?

 In some cases, several companies can be sued.
 If, for example, a defective gas valve in an appliance leaked gas, the makers of that appliance and the valve (often not the appliance maker) can be sued for injuries (burns, fractures, traumatic brain injury, kidney failure, respiratory failure) and wrongful death.
 In the same way, a heating and air conditioning company that improperly installs or maintains an appliance can be legally responsible.
 There are many other scenarios involving these and other kinds of companies.
 The key is hiring an attorney with experience and the resources to pursue every lead and hire the best forensic experts available.
-You can use our free consultation for to contact our law firm and ask to talk with an explosion lawyer for free.
+You can use our free consultation to contact our law firm and ask to talk with an explosion lawyer for free.

 What if the Cause of the Leak is not Found?